pythonanywhere/flask-tutorials/tutorial-2.md

 What we need to do is add some server-side validation -- that is, when we receive a POST request that is trying to add a comment to our database, we should check first whether or not the user is logged in.
-This is a simple change to the `index` view in `flask_app.py` -- just add this, just before the line that creates a new `Comment`
+This is a simple change to the `index` view in `flask_app.py` -- just add this, just *before* the line that creates a new `Comment`
 object:

     if not current_user.is_authenticated:
         return redirect(url_for('index'))

 ...and also add `current_user` to the set of things we import from `flask_login` at the top of the file.
-Reload the website, and try going through those three steps that showed the problem before.
+Reload the website, and try going through those three steps that showed the problem before -- log in, log out in a separate tab, try to submit a comment from the original tab.
 This time, when you try to post a comment as a non-logged-in user, it'll just take you back to the main page without storing the comment.
 Phew!

-Now we have a site that actually is secure :-)  Commit those changes, and -- if you like -- switch off the password protection at the bottom of the "Web" tab inside PythonAnywhere -- we have something better now, so we don't need it.
+Now we have a site that actually *is* secure :-)  Commit those changes, and -- if you like -- switch off the password protection at the bottom of the "Web" tab inside PythonAnywhere -- we have something better now, so we don't need it.

 ## Adding timestamps

 So, we can log in and log out.
 Our goal for this tutorial is to be able to say who posted comments, and when.
-The timestamp is the easiest one of these, so let's add that first!
+The timestamp is the easiest one of these, so let's add that first.

-As always, we start off by designing how it will look; initially pass the current time to the template and rendering that, along with the "name" anonymous, for every comment -- just so we can get a feel for what it will look like.
-To do that, add these lines to the top of the file to import the `datetime` class from the Python standard library:
+As always, we start off by designing how it will look -- initially by passing the current time to the template and rendering that, along with the "name" anonymous, for every comment -- just so we can get a feel for what it will look like.
+To do that, add these lines to the top of the Python file to import the `datetime` class from the Python standard library:

     from datetime import datetime